 - What is the expectation of your audience?

 Dale Canergie, once said, “there are always three speeches, for every one you actually gave.
-The one you practiced, the one you gave, and the one you wished you gave”.
+The one you practiced, the one you gave, and the one you wished you gave.”

 The public in this instance are the people you come into contact with every day.
 If you want to create a lasting impression on people you need to be a good presenter.

 What is facilitation?
 This is a life skill that is needed and mostly used in a meeting environment.

 Imagine the chaos and confusion there would be when you are holding a meeting without a moderator or facilitator.

 In many cases, the insights and knowledge needed to resolve problems and or identify innovative ways forward, are just within the team.

 A good facilitator will strike a balance between dominant personalities and those that are less dominant.

 It is very common during meetings to drift away from the point being discussed and so it is very important that the facilitator does not lose focus.

 There are 3 main elements to effective facilitation:

-- Interpersonal Skills – to manage progress you need not only keep things on track but, you also need to use good interpersonal skills.
+- Interpersonal Skills – to manage progress you need not only keep things on track but, also need to use good interpersonal skills.
 These will include having a good command of; rapport building; effective communication verbal and non-verbal; listening actively and how you use your question technique.

-- Personal Characteristics – we all have different characteristics though I feel that the following are a must have to achieve better facilitation; ability to learn; sensitivity; openness to change; self-awareness; friendliness and off-course some sense of humour.
+- Personal Characteristics – we all have different characteristics though I feel that the following are a must-have to achieve better facilitation; ability to learn; sensitivity; openness to change; self-awareness; friendliness and off-course some sense of humour.

 The last and final life skill set is rather not a skill but something I feel should be acquired in your life “team meetings.”

 So before you call for a meeting ensure that your mind is clear and certain as to why you are calling for the meeting.

 I will not go into details of what a meeting should be but they could be formal or informal.

 Meetings if not well planned for can be a share waste of company time as they take away the time for doing other duties.

 Another key factor is to call only people you think need to be present or will make a worthwhile contribution.

 You see when you call for a meeting it is your reputation at stake.
 Make sure you build a reputation for handling meetings very well.

 These skills could include the ability to focus on how the meeting is progressing and blending it with your own interpersonal life skills and characteristics.

 In fact, let’s just say remove the box altogether; think about what you are doing as a group and get a lot of practice.